adamlyka/renovate-minimal-reproduction/README.md

 # 29509

-Reproduction for renovate issue https://github.com/renovatebot/renovate/discussions/29509

 ## Current behavior

-Explain the current behavior here.
+Other dependencies are being updated

 ## Expected behavior

-Explain the expected behavior here.
+Only expect security updates to come through in prs

 ## Link to the Renovate issue or Discussion

-Put your link to the Renovate issue or Discussion here.
+Reproduction for renovate issue https://github.com/renovatebot/renovate/discussions/29509